-At materializing the status of sexual minorities as morally inferior, hate speech and prejudice produce forms of material and symbolic violence that reveal social inequalities and the workings of oppression.
-Their activation as political language in social media aims at the disassemblage and reassemblage of political identities performed by digital populism (Cesarino, 2020).
-But the revealing of violence as such by denunciation, contestation or irony indicates the subsistence of struggles around the meaning of gender and sexual difference, activated by other audiences.
+that reveal social inequalities and the workings of oppression.
+Their activation as political language in social media aims at the disassemblage and reassemblage of political identities performed by digital populism.55 But the revealing of violence as such by denunciation, contestation or irony indicates the subsistence of struggles around the meaning of gender and sexual difference, activated by other audiences.

-In the field of design, the term affordance designates the scope of relational properties that make a material instrument useful for human action.
+In the field of design, the term "affordance" designates the scope of relational properties that make a material instrument useful for human action.
 Social media affordances are often attributed a determining role in relation to the content and effects of the interactions that they mediate, by means of physical devices, user interfaces and digital networks.
-In her feminist 'critical' approach to digital socialities, Jessalynn Keller seeks to encompass "not only the multiple qualities of social relationships facilitated through digital media but also the uneven power relationships that often shape these encounters [and] the structural inequalities exploited by the design of the Internet."
-The varied grammars of action and forms of engagement with gender and sexuality issue networks by Bolsonarista anti-rights publics, on the one hand, and by feminists, LGBT+s and their allies on the other might be well interpreted by the concept of 'platform vernacular' that Keller adopts after Gibbs et al. as a corrective to deterministic understandings of platform affordabilities, the attention to platform vernaculars highlights that online "communication genres develop not only from the affordances of particular social media platforms but also from the mediated practices and communicative habits of users' (Keller 2019, p.
-4).
+In her feminist "critical" approach to digital socialities, Jessalynn Keller seeks to encompass "not only the multiple qualities of social relationships facilitated through digital media but also the uneven power relationships that often shape these encounters [and] the structural inequalities exploited by the design of the Internet."56 The varied grammars of action and forms of engagement with gender and sexuality issue networks by bolsonarista anti-rights publics, on the one hand, and by feminists, LGBTIQ people and their allies on the other might be well interpreted by the concept of "platform vernacular" that Keller adopts after Gibbs et al. as a corrective to deterministic understandings of platform affordabilities, the attention to platform vernaculars highlights that online "communication genres develop not only from the affordances of particular social media platforms but also from the mediated practices and communicative habits of users."57

-In the Twitter episodes above, anti-rights discourse by Bolsonaro and his supporters, in the form of outright hate-speech, configures their preferred political language against political adversaries that they construct as enemies of Nation and Family.
+In the Twitter episodes above, anti-rights discourse by Bolsonaro and his supporters, in the form of outright hate-speech, configures their preferred political language against political adversaries that they construct as enemies of "Nation" and "Family".
 The detailed description of aggressions in the context of emerging controversies show how gender and sexuality are not just in the content of those controversies and the discourse they delineate, but sexual morality and the gendering of self and others operates as a primordial political grammar.
 In constructing cases of struggles around anti-rights discourse and hate speech in social media we sought to interrogate not only an overwhelmingly hostile environment, but also queer and feminist vernacular uses of Twitter and Instagram as ways inhabiting social media spaces, resisting that hostility and claiming those technologies, languages and spaces as their own.
-In the following section we address those struggles from the point of view of social media users who engage gender and sexuality issues, elicited from data collected using a more directive methodological approach: an online survey and video interviews conducted during the second half of 2020.
+In the following section we address those struggles from the point of view of social media users who engage with gender and sexuality issues, elicited from data collected using a more directive methodological approach: an online survey and video interviews conducted during the second half of 2020.